 The wider apprenticeship programme has expanded significantly since 2010, and the proportion of older apprentices has also increased.
 In 2009-10, 0.1 per cent of all apprenticeship starts involved learners aged 60-plus; by 2014-15, this proportion had grown to 0.7 per cent.
 And with the government committed to reaching its target of creating 3 million apprenticeships by the end of the current Parliament in 2020, numbers are set to continue rising in the coming years.

-‘Too old for a career’
+‘Too old to have a career’

 Brown started a new job as a funeral care operative earlier this year, and shortly afterwards was offered the chance to begin his apprenticeship.